CSP02/Toggler/README.md

 - This repository is licensed under MIT.

 # Contact us:
-You can join our official discord server [The Atelier](https://discord.gg/6Mcy5NpSpH)
+- You can join our official discord server [The Atelier](https://discord.gg/6Mcy5NpSpH)
+- You can support us on [The Atelier team patreon](https://www.patreon.com/the_Atelier)